networktocode/jdiff/docs/index.md

     - constructed programmatically

 2. Some time passes where some change to the data may occur; then the comparison state is retrieved or assembled, often using a similar process used to get the reference state.
-3. The reference state is then compared to the current state using the jdiff library using one of the `CheckTypes`.
+3. The reference state is then compared to the current state via the jdiff library using one of the `CheckTypes`.
-4. The evaluate method is called on the `check` object and the result is returned.
+4. The evaluate method is called on the `check` object, and the result is returned.

 Please see [usage](usage.md) for commands and more information.